 In many instances, people will search Google using a company name or brand .

 You'd think you would automatically appear top for a search of your company name, right ?
 Nope.
 Think again.

 You're competitors can hijack this traffic.
 Siphon it off and send to their website.

 Visitors that were heading straight to your door.
 Now they're gone.

 In this example look how Europcar is hijacking a search for Practical Car Rental.

-By bidding on your company or brand names in Google Adwords, their website appears above yours, for searches of your company name or branded products.
+By bidding on your company or brand names in Google Ads, their website appears above yours, for searches of your company name or branded products.